Innocence Trilogy Book 2

 The family tragedy that forever scarred Maggie and her cousins, Jamie, and Ally, reaches into the present, threatening to claim more lives if Belichek can’t find this murderer.
 And to do that he has to shut down emotions he’d thought were gone for good.

 Price of Innocence is a sequel to Proof of Innocence that can also be read as a standalone.
 If you love twists and turns, characters who stick with you, and mysteries and romance swirled together, you'll love Price of Innocence.
-The trilogy concludes with Premise of Innocence, due out in 2022.
+The trilogy concludes with Premise of Innocence.

 Note to my CAUGHT DEAD IN WYOMING readers: Proof of Innocence and Price of Innocence do not have nearly as much humor as the Caught Dead mysteries, though there is some.
 (I just can't help myself.)
 They're a bit grittier and darker ... though not in the deep end of grit and dark.
 I strongly recommend you read the preview to be sure this is something you would enjoy.